fperf/fperf/testcases/redis/README.md

 know is how to send a request and fperf will handle the concurrency and statistics.

-The is an example about how to build a redis benchmark tool with fperf in 3 steps.
+This is an example about how to build a redis benchmark tool with fperf in 3 steps.
 You can alse build tools for other common servers like mysql, nginx, memcached or your own servers.
 Maybe building benchmark tools for private servers is the most cases you need fperf.
-In fact, fperf indeed is created to benchmark our grpc servers at first.
+In fact, fperf is actually created to benchmark our grpc servers at first.

 ## Coding: 3 steps to build a redis benchmark tool